jpdias92/promo-cp/README.md

 #### Running

 1. Build an image from the Dockerfile with the command `docker build -t promo-cp .`
-1. Run the image you built on last step with `docker run -it promo-cp`.
+1. Run the image you built on last step with `docker run -it promo-cp`
-1. You can check the available options and example usage with `docker run promo-cp -h`.
+1. You can check the available options and example usage with `docker run promo-cp -h`

 ### Method 2 - Running locally